Scala case

-On January 15, 1978, a fire in Barcelona's Scala nightclub killed four people.
-The ensuing trial was known as the Scala case.
+On 15 January 1978, a fire in Barcelona's Scala nightclub killed four people.
+The ensuing trial became known as the Scala case.
+Initially, some of the protestors were condemned to prison sentences, but after some years, it was revealed that the cause of the incident were the actions of an infiltrated police officer, who was finally condemned.

 The incident

-In the morning of Sunday January 15, 1978, a demonstration organized by the anarcho-syndicalist trade union Confederación Nacional del Trabajo (CNT) took place in Barcelona.
+In the morning of Sunday 15 January 1978, a demonstration organized by the anarcho-syndicalist trade union Confederación Nacional del Trabajo (CNT) took place in Barcelona.
 The protest was held to demonstrate against the Moncloa Pacts, which CNT considered to be harmful to the working class.
-Around 15000 people participated in the protest.
-At around 13:15, after the protest had ended and the protestors were dispersing, a group of young adults instigated by Joaquín Gambín threw molotov coctails at the stone facade of the Scala nightclub.
+Around 15,000 people participated in the protest.
+At around 13:15, after the protest had ended and the protestors were dispersing, a group of young adults instigated by an agent provocateur named Joaquín Gambín threw molotov coctails at the stone facade of the Scala nightclub.
 According to the police, this was the cause of the fire that destroyed the building and killed four workers – Ramón Egea, Juan López, Diego Montoro and Bernabé Bravo –, three of which were paradoxically affiliated with CNT, that happened to be in the club at that time.

 Different speculations were made by the press about the causes and the perpetrators of the crime.
-Some attributed the crime to common murderers, others speculated that its cause was related with affairs regarding the business of the club and others implicated relationships of the perpetrators with the campaign in favor of the freedom of expression of Albert Boadella (who was at the time brought to a court-martial for allegedly offending the army with one of his works).
-Finally on Tuesday 17 January, the police informed the press about the arrest of the offenders, who were members of the anarchist trade union CNT.
+Some attributed the crime to common murderers, others speculated that its cause was related with affairs regarding the business of the club and others implicated relationships of the perpetrators with the campaign in favor of the freedom of expression of the actor and director Albert Boadella (who was at the time brought to a court-martial for allegedly offending the army with one of his works).
+Finally on Tuesday 17 January, the police informed the press about the arrest of some suspects, who were members of the anarchist trade union CNT.
 The newspaper of the French CNT, stated that the ignition was the result of the actions of agents provocateurs that had infiltrated the protest before the incident.

 It is believed that flammable or incendiary materials were placed inside the club before the manifestation, since it is very improbable that simple molotov cocktails thrown at the stone facade of the building could result in the burning of the whole building except, paradoxically, the facade.
 Additionally, the inform of the firefighters indicated that the fire started in another place of the club and probably originated from a flammable material of military origin.